reflectoring/reflectoring.github.io/content/blog/2024/2024-02-13-apache-http-client-config.md

 This setup enables caching of HTTP responses, which can improve performance by serving cached responses for repeated requests, reducing the need for repeated network requests and server processing.

 ## Configuring Request Interceptors
 A custom request interceptor in Apache HttpClient allows developers to intercept outgoing HTTP requests before they are sent to the server.
+Typically, a custom response interceptor implements the `HttpRequestInterceptor` interface and overrides the `process()` method.
 This interceptor can modify the request headers, request parameters, or even the entire request body based on specific requirements.
 For example, it can add authentication headers, logging headers, or handle request retries.

-Here is an example to build a client supporting request interception:
+Let us implement a request interceptor:
 ```java
 public class CustomHttpRequestInterceptor implements HttpRequestInterceptor {
   @Override